SabNK/kuwaiba-testing2/docs/source/start/contribute/make_lextudio_work.rst

     .. code-block:: console

-        python --version
+        py --version

     your version should be higher than ``3.8.0``.
 If Python is missed or the version is old you should get it from `official source`_.
-It is recommended to add Python to the path -- will be prompted during installation.
+It is recommended to add ``python.exe`` to the path -- see checkbox on the initial screen before installation.
+In the end it is recommended to disable path limit.
+    After installation is complete, reload VS Code to let the path to Python scripts updates.

 2. In VS Code press :kbd:`⌃ Control` + :kbd:`⇧ Shift` + :kbd:`X` to open extension marketplace, find `Python by Microsoft`_ and install.

-    * In case of multiple Python installation choose the correct one by :kbd:`⌃ Control` + :kbd:`⇧ Shift`
+    * In case of multiple Python installations choose the correct one by :kbd:`⌃ Control` + :kbd:`⇧ Shift`
       + :kbd:`P` and command ``Python: Select Interpreter``

 3. In VS Code press  :kbd:`⌃ Control` + :kbd:`⇧ Shift` + :kbd:`\`` to start terminal